Aworldc/Something/docs/get-started.md

 # Get started with something

 ## Install
-> IMPORTANT: While you normally should install it from npm, DON'T DO THAT at the moment because I accidentally published a copy of node.js instead of this library.
-(See [#1](https://github.com/Aworldc/Something/issues/1))
 ```bash
 # requires node.js
 $ npm install @aworldc/something
 ```
-or <kbd><a href="https://raw.githubusercontent.com/Aworldc/Something/main/main.js">Download something -&gt;</a></kbd>

 ## Get some boilerplate running
 I'm sure everyone knows this by now.
 But here it is anyway.